Category Archives for "Bipolar IN Order"

 Please understand that I am not talking about people who do not know how yet say “snap out of it” or any other offensive phrase, but the actual ability to do it which is an incredibly advanced skill.Continue reading

 I have been meditating for over 50 years.
 I started when I was five years old when I became fascinated with watching my breath go in and out.
 I intuitively knew that this and other meditative practices would bring me to a state of ecstasy.
 It didn’t take long before pursuing that state became the most important thing in my life.
-I did not know at the time that I would find ecstasy in depression.
+I did not know at the time that I would not find what I was looking for in meditation; I never imagined I could find it in depression.

 Although I got incredibly close through my efforts in meditation, it wasn’t until I looked for ecstasy in depression that I truly found it.
-Once I found ecstasy in depression I found it everywhere.
 My hope is that sharing my experience might help others to find the same insights that I have.

 It wasn’t long before my soul separations started encroaching on my waking states.
 I would often find myself turning the corner and suddenly being in a long tunnel with a light at the end of it.
-During those experiences time would stand still or at least slow down dramatically.
+Time would stand still or at least slow down dramatically during those experiences.
 I interpreted these experiences as seeing God.Continue reading

 This week, we had the nightmare of our presidential election in the middle of one of my deepest depressions.
 My understanding of and ability to live with depression has once again proven to be a real asset for me.
 It again helped me through a very difficult time and gave me a clarity that helped me to process the anxiety, fear, and pain many of us felt throughout the whole ordeal.
 It also helped me better understand the other side of the debate.